ThornDuke/sams-pwd-generator/README.md

 ## Installation

 1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`
-2. Search for `Sam's Password Generator`
+2. Search for `Sam's Passwords Generator`
 3. Click `Install` to install it.

 ## How to use